ChristosGiok/Cantilever-beam-FEM/README.md

 This program is intended to help engineering students with projects and assignments using the finite element method.

 ### FEM based analysis of cantilever beam:
-It takes s, p, xp, w, E, b, d of a cantilever beam as an argument and calculates the deflection, shear force and bending moments at each node.
+It takes values s, p, xp, w, E, b, d of a cantilever beam and calculates the deflection, shear force and bending moments at each node.

 ** In future this method can be modified for other mboundary conditions for generalized solution for beams

-#  The values the user must input are:
+#  Program inputs:
 * S: The length of the beam.
 * P: The applied force acting on the beam.
 * xp: The distance from the fixed end to the applied force P.